georgeouzou/vk_exp/README.md

 - the vulkan spec
 - material shading of [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html)

-To run you need to have a gpu that supports the latest vulkan KHR raytracing
+To run you need to have a gpu that supports vulkan KHR raytracing

 ## How to init and build